finos/spring-bot/chat-workflow-spring-boot-starter/README.md

 ### 1. Add Classes

-`chat-workflow-spring-boot-starter` requires a Spring bean of type `com.github.deutschebank.symphony.workflow.Workflow` to be present.
+`chat-workflow-spring-boot-starter` requires a Spring bean of type `org.finos.symphony.toolkit.workflow.Workflow` to be present.
 The easiest way to provide one of these is to instantiate `ClassBasedWorkflow` like so:

 ```java